Lamarrrk/SelfAssessment/Skills/NodeJS.md

 - Internals and concepts
   - Strong and weak sides of node.js 🎓 known
-  - Stateful and stateless servers 🎓 known
+  - Stateful and stateless servers 🖐️ used
   - Nonblocking I/O and slocking code 🎓 known
   - Event loop: phases 🎓 known
   - Event loop: microtasks and macrotasks 👂 heard